MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/security.md

 ---
-title: 'Manufacturing HPC Security | Microsoft Docs'
+title: Security for HPC in manufacturing industries
-description: 'Azure landing zones for HPC in Manufacturing do not have any specific considerations or recommendations which would impact security related decisions.'
+description: Azure landing zones in manufacturing industries do not have any specific considerations or recommendations that affect decisions about security.
 author: Rajani-Janaki-Ram
 ms.author: rajanaki
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: scenario
 ms.custom: think-tank
-ms.date: 09/23/2022
+ms.date: 11/23/2022
 ---

-# Security for manufacturing HPC
+# Security for HPC in manufacturing industries

 Azure landing zones for HPC in Manufacturing do not have any specific considerations or recommendations which would impact security related decisions.

 However, it could be important to understand any decisions previously made by the cloud platform team to be aware of existing [security recommendations](/azure/cloud-adoption-framework/ready/landing-zone/design-area/security).

-## HPC Design consideration:
+## HPC Design consideration

  - Security rules and policies can be defined and applied based on environment, workflow, VM, physical server, and operator, including:
      - Actions controlled via user permissions and logged for audit reporting.
 For example, root access privileges are only granted as needed and based on the specified VMs, preventing compromise of other HPC workflows.